-Chapel services also affirm the diversity within the body of Christ as is evident within our members and across the globe.
+Chapel gatherings also affirm the diversity within the body of Christ as is evident within our members and across the globe.
 Through our programs students should discover much about the nature and challenges of global Christianity, including the vitality and character of churches in several regions of the world.

 What about Sunday worship?

-While the College sponsors Chapel services during the week, participation in Chapel should not replace attendance and involvement in a church.
+While the College sponsors Chapel gatherings during the week, participation in Chapel should not replace attendance and involvement in a church.
 Students are strongly encouraged to find a local church where they can worship and contribute regularly.
 See the listing of Area Churches.